ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - top_10_users: Sends the top 10 users (discord tags) with the most balls.

-- top_10_users_specials: Sends the top 10 users with the most specials.

 # Other

 - change_bot_pfp: Change the profile picture of the bot.
 (A)